Null-Austin/newspaper/CONTRIBUTING.md

 Finally, **make sure you update this file** (`CONTRIBUTING.md`) to add the new property to the list of properties!

+## Changing the site domain

+To change the site domain, you need to update the `site` property in `astro.config.ts`.
+Then, update the sitemap URL in `public/robots.txt`.

 ## General tips

 - Place your assets in the `src/assets` folder, unless there's a good reason to put them somewhere else.
 (But nine times out of ten, you should put them in `src/assets`!)